INDICATOR PHRASING: % of beneficiaries reporting being satisfied with the provided assistance

 Q1: Can you please show me on this paper the face that best represents the extent to which you were satisfied with [specify the provided support]? [show the picture provided at the bottom of this page and explain the meaning of each face].
 There are no right or wrong answers – please answer according to your true experience.

-A1: very satisfied / fairly satisfied / rather unsatisfied / very unsatisfied
+A1 select one of the following: very satisfied / fairly satisfied / rather unsatisfied / very unsatisfied

 (the following questions are not mandatory; ask only if the previous answer is fairly unsatisfied or very unsatisfied).